cianclarke/node-gallery/README.md

 Examples
 ===================
-A usage example can be found in App.js of node-gallery being consumed by Express.
+A usage example using node-gallery with Express can be found in app.js.
 It should be simple to use with a framework of your choice - EJS templates are included.

 Usage (ExpressJS)
 ===================